Following the Footsteps of the Apostle Paul

 Mykonos is noted for its beautiful beaches, chic boutiques, and elegant nightclubs.
 Beneath its sophisticated surface lies a quite essential Greek island.
 Hundreds of tiny chapels dot this blue and white-washed island with its beautiful windmills lining the hillsides.
 Find a cafe on the waterfront and bask in the serenity of sunset over its picturesque harbor.
 (B,L,D)

 This island is where John penned his apocalyptic vision of the heavenly realms while in exile as a result of his witness for Christ during the Roman Empire.
 The cave where he lived is now an Orthodox chapel that captures a glimpse of John’s dramatic images of the Revelation.
 In awe sing songs of worship as we remember the great words of the heavenly chorus, "Hallelujah!"
 (B,L,D)

 In the morning we visit the city of Heraklion on the island of Crete.
 Paul ministered on this island with his traveling companion, Titus, who became the first overseer of the Christian community founded here.
 We will visit the Church of Titus as we begin to wrap up our journey in the footsteps of the Apostle Paul.
 Also available is an optional shore excursion to the ancient Minoan ruins of the Palace of Knossos.

 Our cruise then concludes at the beautiful island of Santorini, the most breathtaking of all the Greek Islands.
 The town of Fira boasts beautiful white-washed houses, narrow streets, open-air cafes and glittering boutiques clinging to steep cliffs.
 Lying on the upper rim of a dormant volcano, Fira is only accessible by either cable-car or mule ride.
 (B,L,D)

-Board our bus for transfer to airport and return trip to USA filled with wonderful memories of Greece!
+Board our bus for transfer to airport and return trip to USA.
+Return with wonderful memories!
 (B)